-Challenge: Create a digital version of the Annual Report of a Danish multinational company.
+Challenge: Create the concept and the UX Design for the first digital version of the annual report for a Danish multinational company.

 Reach: Share holders and investor relations of the company.

 As part of the Inviso team I had the pleasure of creating the basic concept, the UX and user journey, and the reader experience of the first digital version of the annual report of a Danish multinational company.